 Each employee in a permanent classification in state government is entitled to vacation leave with pay.
-Less than twelve (12) month faculty employees who are not required to work the student holidays do not earn annual leave, but rather receive the student holidays.
-Vacation leave credits start with the date of employment but cannot be used or paid until six months of continuous service in a leave accruing position has been completed.
+(NOTE: Less than twelve (12) month faculty employees who are not required to work the student holidays do not earn annual leave, but rather receive the student holidays.)
+Vacation leave accumulation begins with the first date of employment in a permanent, benefit-eligible position.
+This leave can be used as soon as its accrued, but will not be paid until six months of continuous service in a leave accruing position has been completed. - SDCL 3-6C-5

 Full-time employees with less than 15 years of service accrue no more than 10 hours of vacation leave a month with a cap on total accumulations of 240 hours.
 Those employees with more than 15 years of service accrue no more than 13.34 hours of vacation leave per month with a cap of 320 hours.
 The 15 years of service does not have to be consecutive.
-Employees who work less than full time shall accrue prorated vacation leave based on the number of hours paid in the pay period.
+Employees who work less than full time in a permanent, benefit-eligible position shall accrue prorated vacation leave based on the number of hours paid in the pay period. - SDCL 3-6C-4

 *Immediate Family is defined as the employee's spouse, children, mother, father, mother-in-law, father-in-law, daughter-in-law, son-in-law, brothers, sisters, grandparents, grandchildren, stepchildren, and stepparents; 55:01:01:01(20).

-Q: Can Personal Leave be used by grandparents for the care of a child and/or new grandchild?
+Q: Can Sick Leave be used by grandparents for the care of a child and/or new grandchild?

 Advanced Sick Leave.
 An employee who has been employed by the state in a permanent position for one year or more may request advanced sick leave for not more than 28 days (224 hours) once all other leave is exhausted.
 An employee requesting advanced sick leave must submit a signed request supported by a statement from their doctor.
 An employee who is a Christian Scientist may submit a statement from a Christian Scientist practitioner.
 The request must be approved by the appointing authority and the commissioner before the advance is granted.
 An employee who terminates employment before advanced sick leave has been repaid must repay the remaining advanced hours at the employee's current rate of pay.
 (ARSD 55:01:22:03)